norton120/pirate_baby/content/posts/replatforming.md

 #### When You NEED to be Cool

 Replatforming just so you can use the hippest new framework may be foolish and impulsive.
 But there are also a lot of investors out there that are, by definition, foolish and impulsive, and the hippest new framework _may_ be exactly what they need to see to feel good about taking the lead in your next round.
 Technology isn't always about technology.
-Edison didn't build the electric chair to run on AC because it was the right technology choice, he did it to paint his competitor (Nikoli Tesla) as selling a dangerous product.
+Edison didn't build the electric chair to run on AC because it was the right technology choice, he did it to paint his competitor (Nikola Tesla) as selling a dangerous product.
 If you need to appear bleeding edge as part of your overall business strategy, nothing says that better than a bleeding-edge replatform.

 #### When You _Really_ Want To, And Are Willing To Pay The Price